ucsdsysnet/sparsdr/fpga_src/Pluto/README.md

 # SparSDR patches for Pluto

+To make an image that uses compressed format version 1, use the patches in the `v1` folder.
+To make an image that uses compressed format version 2, use the patches in the `v2` folder and replace `V1` in the patch file names below with `V2`.

 To compile a SparSDR Pluto image, start by cloning recursively the [upstream repository](https://github.com/analogdevicesinc/plutosdr-fw):
 `git clone --recursive https://github.com/analogdevicesinc/plutosdr-fw.git`